“Consistency and persistence is key to success in this business."

 8. What do you think you would have been had you not gone into recruitment?

-I was really into my music, as I studied it through GCSE, A-Level and for my Degree, so definitely would have been doing something musical, front of house audio production, working on sound FX for TV/films, or a superstar DJ!
+I was really into my music, as I studied it through GCSE, A-Level and for my Degree, so definitely would have been doing something musical; my main interests would have been working on sound FX/Foley Art for TV/films.

-I make sure I use my lunch breaks or before work to go to the gym as i feel its really good for my mental health and well-being.
+I make sure I use my lunch breaks or before work to go to the gym as I feel it's really good for my mental health and well-being.
+It is nice to have a hybrid working arrangement, so I can be there to do things with my son as well.